maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('flag', 525)
 10. ('bjp', 499)
 ```
 Some keywords that became more popular include 'delhi police,' 'sikhs,' and 'flag.'
-These results make sense, considering that each of these keywords are related to the events of the Republic's Day violence.
+These results make sense, considering that each of these keywords are related to the events of the Republic Day violence.
 ```
 Positive Keywords:
 1. ('farmersprotest', 1430)